School Improvement Offer

 Knowledge Exchange and Collaborative Research

-- Primary subject and phase networks
+- 5 Primary subject networks

-- Secondary subject networks
+- 9 Secondary subject networks

-- Leadership networks
+- 6 Leadership networks

 Curriculum Projects and Research

-Over the last two years, our member schools have had the opportunity to participate in grammar, oracy, mathematics, science, history and geography projects and research undertaken in some of these projects has been published and disseminated.
+Over the last two years, working with nationally recognised experts, our member schools have had the opportunity to participate in a range of projects including in grammar, oracy, mathematics, science, history and geography.
+Research undertaken in some of these projects has been published and disseminated.

 Think Tanks & Roundtable Discussions